 If the certificate's private key gets compromised by for instance a hack or a virus, it's advisable to revoke the certificate immediately.
 Other reasons could be the discontinuance of a a service or when the certificate may not be used anymore.
 If you lose the certificate's private key you may reissue the certificate with a new private key.
 After a reissue, the old certificate will not be automatically revoked.

-Note: A revocation is not a cancellation.
+Note: A revocation is not a cancellation and credit.
 Certificates can be cancelled within 30 days after issuance, by sending a seperate request per email.

 How can you revoke a certificate?